 Metallicities and elemental abundances are the fossils that can tell us the star formation history of the Universe.
 We have predicted the time/redshift evolution of the spatial distributions of elements, which are consistent with observations of star forming galaxies at high redshift (z~2) and early-type galaxies at low redshift (z~0).
 Chemical enrichment is dependent on the environment and - as is well known - metallicity varies even inside galaxies.
 These are respectively, the mass-metallicity relation, and the phenomenon of the metallicity radial gradient.
 This work aims to trace the physical origins of these observed relations.

 The time evolution of our cosmological simulation in a periodic box 10/h Mpc on a side.
 We show the projected stellar V-luminosity (upper panels) and gas metallicity, log Z/Zsun (lower panels).
 Metals are ejected from stars into the intergalactic medium via supernova-driven galactic winds.
-Watch the movie on this link.

 Supernovae eject not only thermal energy that serves to suppress star formation, but they also produce heavy elements to enhance star formation.
 Therefore, those processes have to be solved simultaneously.
 Supernova feedback, in particular hypernova feedback (Kobayashi et al. 2007), generates galactic winds from present-day less-massive galaxies and heavy elements are ejected from galaxies into the intergalactic medium.
 Supernova feedback plays an essential role in solving i) the angular momentum problem (Steinmetz & Navarro 1999), wherein the number and sizes of spiral galaxies in simulations are smaller than those observed, and ii) the missing satellite problem (Moore et al. 1999), in which the predicted number of satellite galaxies are much larger than those observed.

 The time evolution of the formation of an isolated disk galaxy in a halo of mass of 10^10/h Msun.
 The black points represent star particles, while the gas particles are colour-coded according to their temperature.
 Each panel is 20 kpc on a side.
 The upper row shows face-on projections, the lower row gives edge-on views.
-Watch the movie on this link.

 In massive galaxies, however, supernova feedback is inefficient (Kobayashi 2005).
 This is contrary to the observed 'down-sizing' phenomena (e.g., Cowie et al. 1996), where star formation takes place earlier and is terminated sooner in more massive galaxies.